yellowdog/python-examples/README.md

 }
 ```

-In the Compute Source Template `imageId` property, an Image Family **name** may be used instead of an ID.
+In the Compute Source Template `imageId` property, an Image Family **namespace/name** may be used instead of an ID.
 For example: `"imageId": "yellowdog/yd-agent-docker"`.
 The `yd-create` command will look up the Image Family name and substitute its ID.

 ## Compute Requirement Templates